ibm-apiconnect/pot/labs/lab3.md

     ![](https://github.com/ibm-apiconnect/pot/raw/gh-pages/images/lab3/list-folder.png)

-    > ![][info]
-    >
-    > LoopBack applications use a series of configuration files which drive the application runtime.
+    {% include note.html content="LoopBack applications use a series of configuration files which drive the application runtime.
 For more information about these files, review the table in Lab 1.
+    " %}

 1. From the folder tree menu, expand the `server` folder and click on the `config.json` file to view the source.